-Figure 9: Internal quantum efficiency comparison of first and second-generation test solar cells.
+Figure 9: Internal quantum efficiency comparison of first- and second-generation test solar cells.

-The next generation solar cells are designed to overcome the limitations caused by the thin p-type InGaN junctions.
+The next-generation solar cells are designed to overcome the limitations caused by the thin ptype InGaN junctions.
 Here, the thickness of InGaN p-n junction is increased to 300 nm, where the thickness of p- and n- InGaN are designed at 100 nm and 200 nm, respectively.
-The fifth and sixth-generation solar cells employ a 10 nm thick p- and n-GaN window layer, respectively.
-These devices yield a substantially higher performance compared to the fourth and fifth- generation devices.
-Highest open-circuit voltages are obtained from the sixth-generation solar cells, which employ a thin n-GaN tunneling window layer as shown in Figure 10.
+The fifthand sixth-generation solar cells employ a 10-nm-thick p- and n-GaN window layer, respectively.
+These devices yield a substantially higher performance compared to the fourth- and fifthgeneration devices.
+Highest open-circuit voltages are obtained from the sixth-generation solar cells, which employ a thin n-GaN tunneling window layer, as shown in Figure .

-Figure 10: Sixth-generation (a) test solar cells structure (b) IV photo response.
+Figure 10: Sixth-generation (a) test solar cells structure and (b) I-V photo response.

-The pn-junction InGaN solar cells have a good response but the understanding of the electrical and optical issues originating in each layer are better studied with Schottky-barrier devices.
-The Schottky device structures play an important role in understanding the electrical properties of the material along with being good alternative approaches for making solar cells.
-Two types of Schottky-barrier solar cells can be formed (a) Metal-Semiconductor (b) Metal-Insulator-Semiconductor.
+The pn-junction InGaN solar cells have a good response, but the understanding of the electrical and optical issues originating in each layer are better studied with Schottky-barrier devices.
+The Schottky device structures play an important role in understanding the electrical properties of the material, along with being good alternative approaches for making solar cells.
+Two types of Schottky-barrier solar cells can be formed: (a) Metal-Semiconductor and (b) Metal-Insulator-Semiconductor (MIS).
 Each of these is presented below.

-The difference between an Ohmic contact and Schottky contact is the difference in the work function between metal and semiconductor.
-In the present work a study of metal-InGaN is being studied.
-Figure 11 pictorially demonstrates the formation of Ohmic and Schottky junction.
+The difference between an ohmic contact and Schottky contact is the difference in the work function between metal and semiconductor.
+In the present work, we are studying metal-InGaN.
+Figure pictorially demonstrates the formation of ohmic and Schottky junctions.

 Initial experiments on p-GaN were conducted with Ti/Au as the Schottky metal contact.
-The metal contacts were annealed in the temperature range of 550 °C and 700 °C. Below 550 °C no Schottky diodes were formed.
-At annealing temperatures greater than 650 °C the metal transformed into small clusters on the surface.
+The metal contacts were annealed in the temperature range of 550° and 700° C. Below 550° C, no Schottky diodes were formed.
+At annealing temperatures greater than 650° C, the metal transformed into small clusters on the surface.
 Forming gas was used for gas flow, and no significant effect of gas flow rate was observed.
-The initial results are shown in Figure 12(a) for a Ti/Au metal contact to p-GaN annealed at 650 °C for 2 min in forming gas, highlighting the photovoltaic effect.
+The initial results are shown in Figure 12(a) for a Ti/Au metal contact to p-GaN annealed at 650° C for 2 min in forming gas, highlighting the photovoltaic effect.

-The Schottky-barrier heights are calculated based on Richardson plots Figure 12(b).
+The Schottky-barrier heights are calculated based on Richardson plots, as in Figure 12(b).
 The barrier height of the device is calculated using the following formula [16]: